blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

 ::

   {
-    "chain"                       // (string)         current network name as defined in BIP70 (main, test, regtest) "blocks"                      // (numeric)        the current number of blocks processed in the server "headers"                     // (numeric)        the current number of headers we have validated "bestblockhash"               // (string)         the hash of the currently best block "difficulty"                  // (numeric)        the current difficulty
+    "chain"                      (string)         current network name as defined in BIP70 (main, test, regtest) "blocks"                     (numeric)        the current number of blocks processed in the server "headers"                    (numeric)        the current number of headers we have validated "bestblockhash"              (string)         the hash of the currently best block "difficulty"                 (numeric)        the current difficulty
-    "verificationprogress"        // (numeric)        estimate of verification progress [0..1] "chainwork"                   // (string)         total amount of work in active chain, in hexadecimal "commitments"                 // (numeric)        the current number of note commitments in the commitment tree "softforks": [                // (array)          status of softforks in progress {
+    "verificationprogress"       (numeric)        estimate of verification progress [0..1] "chainwork"                  (string)         total amount of work in active chain, in hexadecimal "commitments"                (numeric)        the current number of note commitments in the commitment tree "softforks": [               (array)          status of softforks in progress {
-        "id"                      // (string)         name of softfork
+        "id"                     (string)         name of softfork
-        "version"                 // (numeric)        block version
+        "version"                (numeric)        block version
-        "enforce": {              // (object)         progress toward enforcing the softfork rules for new-version blocks "status"                // (boolean)        true if threshold reached "found"                 // (numeric)        number of blocks with the new version found "required"              // (numeric)        number of blocks required to trigger "window"                // (numeric)        maximum size of examined window of recent blocks },
+        "enforce": {             (object)         progress toward enforcing the softfork rules for new-version blocks "status"               (boolean)        true if threshold reached
+          "found"                (numeric)        number of blocks with the new version found "required"             (numeric)        number of blocks required to trigger "window"               (numeric)        maximum size of examined window of recent blocks },
         "reject": {
-          ...                     // (object)         progress toward rejecting pre-softfork blocks (same fields as "enforce")
+          ...                    (object)         progress toward rejecting pre-softfork blocks (same fields as "enforce") }
-        }
-      }, ...                      //                  can return multiple softfork objects
+      }, ...							                   accepts multiple entries
     ],
-    "upgrades": {                 // (object)         status of network upgrades "xxxxxxxxx_string": {       // (string)         branch ID of the upgrade "name"                  // (string)         name of upgrade
+    "upgrades": {                (object)         status of network upgrades "xxxxxxxxx_string": {      (string)         branch ID of the upgrade "name"                 (string)         name of upgrade
-          "activationheight"      // (numeric)        block height of activation "status"                // (string)         status of upgrade
+          "activationheight"     (numeric)        block height of activation
+          "status"               (string)         status of upgrade
-          "info"                  // (string)         additional information about upgrade }, ...                      //                  can return multiple branch_ID_strings
+          "info"                 (string)         additional information about upgrade
+      }, ...							                   accepts multiple entries
     },
-    "consensus": {                // (object)         branch IDs of the current and upcoming consensus rules "chaintip"                   // (string)         branch ID used to validate the current chain tip "nextblock"                  // (string)         branch ID that the next block will be validated under }
+    "consensus": {               (object)         branch IDs of the current and upcoming consensus rules "chaintip"                  (string)         branch ID used to validate the current chain tip "nextblock"                 (string)         branch ID that the next block will be validated under }
   }

 Examples:

- * (the myrpcuser, myrpcpassword, and myrpcport data can be found in the coin's local .conf file)
+* Note: to find your rpcusername, rpcpassword, and rpcport, click here ===link===

 ::